... while her weak heart pounded hard and fast like the thirteen door knocks.

 Right after Farrah departed the room, Lois picked up the remote and turned on the

-particular, Farrah Fawcett was engaged in an action sequence.
-The life-long skeptic of the
+In particular, Farrah Fawcett was engaged in an action sequence.
+The life-long

-paranormal, diehard materialist, and staunch opponent of any theory or claim that
+skeptic of the paranormal, diehard materialist, and staunch opponent of any theory or claim

-her being.
-For the first time, she had a feeling shared by millions of others throughout the
+through her being.
+For the first time, she had a feeling shared by millions of others

-mysteriously meaningful.
-Sadly, that wondrously enchanting higher consciousness was long
+and life is mysteriously meaningful.
+Sadly, that wondrously enchanting higher consciousness

 favor of cold, hard logic.